Table of Contents

 Your B&W journey starts long before you use the camera.
 You need to do some self-exploration and see what works, and what speaks for you, B&W does not automatically fit every photography style, it's not a filter that you can just apply to your images and they're instantly better.

-Before you take photos, take a moment to think about what speaks to you, what is it that you're are trying to achieve? what moves you?
+Before you take photos, take a moment to think about what speaks to you, what is it that you are trying to achieve? what moves you?
 I can guarantee that once you do figure out what speaks to you, then you will immediately understand why dragging and dropping a B&W filter later in post-production without intentionality is NOT the way to go.

 B&W Changes Your Approach To Photography

-It's interesting to see how my approach changes with B&W. When I shoot B&W, the distractions of colour are removed, and then light and shadows are all that remains.
+It's interesting to see how my approach changes with B&W. When I shoot B&W, the distractions of colour are removed, and then light and shadows are all that remain.
 It doesn't feel like I'm documenting everyday life, but more like capturing a moment in time if that makes sense.

 Composition has always been extremely important to me, but with shooting B&W, composition somehow becomes even more important.
 Light, shadows and composition are the things that I'm thinking about when shooting.